How Many Showings Does It Take to Sell a House on Average?

 When you’re selling a house while living in it, showings are one of the most inconvenient steps.

 Sight-unseen offers from buyers have increased in recent years due to the development of virtual tours, video listings, and digital walkthroughs.
-Social distancing during the pandemic only accelerated those trends.
-However, buyers still prefer to physically tour the home.
+However, this trend was more pronounced during the pandemic housing boom, when the competition was fierce, and travel was somewhat restricted.

-“If people have the option, they would rather see it in person,” says Michelle Harringon, a top real estate agent based in Bellingham, Washington.
-“Yes, we have more closings without the buyer seeing the home — but the reality is that they’d prefer to see it before they write an offer.”
+“Yes, we have more closings without the buyer seeing the home but the reality is that they’d prefer to see it before they write an offer,” says Michelle Harrington, a top real estate agent based in Bellingham, Washington.

 Is there any way to avoid showings?